dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 ![types example](/Images/apim_yamles/yamles_types_custom_example.png)

-Looking at directory structure, *AnotherNetService.yaml* is containing inside *JavaProcess* directory.
-It means that `AnotherNetService` type is a child of `JavaProcess` type.
+In the example directory structure above, `AnotherNetService.yaml` is contained inside the `JavaProcess` directory.
+This means that `AnotherNetService` type is a child type of the `JavaProcess` type.

+{{% pageinfo color="primary" %}}
+If the type you inherit from does not have any child yet, create a directory named as the parent type name (without *yaml* extension) aside of the parent type definition.
+You can then put your custom type within the newly created directory.
+{{% /pageinfo %}}

+{{% pageinfo color="primary" %}}
+Entity instances of custom types must be put in `System` directory.
+Refer to [Directory Mapping](/docs/apim_yamles/apim_yamles_references/yamles_top_directories) for more informations.
+{{% /pageinfo %}}

 ## Cardinality